Trustly

 5. Handle webhook events

-A webhook handler is a script you create on your server that completes specific actions on webhooks that hit your listener URL.
+Set up a webhook handler on your server to manage and respond to any webhooks that hit your listener URL.

-• CHECKOUT.ORDER.APPROVED - Listen for this webhook to retrieve order details, including the BARCODE_URL for the voucher.
-Use this URL to send the voucher in emails or to display it again.
+• CHECKOUT.ORDER.APPROVED - Listen for this webhook to retrieve order details.
 Order capture is performed automatically.
 No additional code required.

 See Subscribe to checkout webhooks for more information.